 Goal #2: To develop a strong sense of well-being for the children, families, and educators involved in our school.

 This goal encompasses: Section CCEYA 46(3) (a) promote the health, safety, nutrition, and well-being of the children and (j) support staff… or others who interact with the children at a child care centre… in relation to continuous professional learning.

 Approaches to Achieve Goal #2: A child’s developing sense of well-being and self is encouraged while learning about healthy day to day habits such as hand washing and healthy eating during daily routines.
-The family style snack (while altered due to distancing requirements) is an element of our program that allows for learning opportunities regarding nutrition.
+A family style snack (while altered due to COVID-19) is an element of our program that allows for learning opportunities regarding nutrition.
 Various snack items spark many discussions and learning opportunities.
-Through the free choice play time with the ability for all children to choose between activities such as gross motor, fine motor and various other unstructured and structured, all children are able to develop their ability to self-direct their own learning which directly develops children’s sense of well-being.
+Through the free choice play time with the ability for all children to choose between activities such as gross motor, fine motor and various other unstructured and structured activities, the children are able to develop their ability to self-direct their own learning which directly develops children’s sense of well-being.
 A child’s sense of well-being is also developed while spending time at Avon Co-op through the knowledge they are cared for and valued for who they are.
 They will feel secure in the relationships they develop with their peers and teachers, and this will have a positive impact on their sense of well-being.
 These relationships and learning opportunities lead to an increase in awareness about how people live, cooperate, and interact successfully.
 Through developing a strong sense of well-being, children’s ability to self-regulate develops.
-Self-regulation skills are encouraged and enhanced by the use of programs such as Second Step and programming that allows for much free choice offered to the children as well as during the snack time that is offered daily where children are able to participate, interact and have conversations with their peers and their teachers.
+Self-regulation skills are encouraged and enhanced by the use of programs such as Second Step and programming that allows for much free choice offered to the children as well as during snack time that is offered daily where children are able to participate, interact and have conversations with their peers and their teachers.